open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/README.rst

 1. A Python program that creates 5 instruments with 5 unique aggregators and a randomized load generator
-2. An instance of `Cortex`_ to recieve the metrics data
+2. An instance of `Cortex`_ to receive the metrics data
 3. An instance of `Grafana`_ to visualizse the exported data

 Requirements